VIKRAM-EPM/vikepmlab/epm-level0-backup/Readme.md

-# backup-notifier
+# epm-level0-backup-notifier

-A small, dependency-free pattern for wrapping any backup/export job with:
+A small, dependency-free pattern for running an Oracle EPM Cloud Level0 backup — via EPM Automate, for any mix of BSO, Hybrid, or ASO cubes —
+with:

 - structured logging
 - a machine-readable JSON status report
 - an HTML email summary — sent with plain `smtplib`, no third-party email service or API key required

+The email/notification layer (`backup_notifier.py`) is generic and doesn't know anything about EPM specifically — it just runs a script and emails whatever JSON status that script produces.
+The backup logic itself (`epm_level0_backup.sh`) is EPM Automate-specific by design, since that's the actual tool doing the work.

-Everything environment-specific (paths, targets, email addresses, SMTP server) lives in `config.ini`.
-You shouldn't need to edit the Python or Bash to adapt this to your own job.
+Everything environment-specific (paths, cubes, email addresses, SMTP server) lives in `config.ini` and the CONFIGURATION block at the top of `epm_level0_backup.sh`.
+You shouldn't need to edit the rest of either file to adapt this to your own EPM environment.

 ## Files